animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 His doctor was in another building, and they had to move my grandpa to bring my grandpa to the doctor.

-In Uzbekistan, by the way — I know, can you imagien how backwards this is going to be — the doctors visited the patients.
+In Uzbekistan, by the way — I know, can you imagine how backwards this is going to be — the doctors visited the patients.

 #### Intimacy healing